jhotmann/tasker-phone-modes/README.md

     Currently this just sets the %MODECONFIGPATH variable and then runs the UpdateJavascript task.

 1. ### Customize config files
-    As of version `1.1.0` there is a `ConfigCreator` task that can be used to quickly create or edit a configuration.
-It uses a series of dialogs to guide you through all the configuration optoins.
+    As of version `1.2.0` there is a [Configuration Creator webpage](https://rawgit.com/jhotmann/tasker-phone-modes/master/ConfigCreator/ConfigCreator.html) that you can use to generate a json file and download to your device.
+There is also a `ConfigCreator` task that can be used to launch the configuration creator webpage or edited to use a series of dialogs to guide you through all the configuration options.

     If you'd like to create configuration files manually, the base.json file can be used as a template.
 I have also included several of my config files as examples that you can modify to your needs.
 I would recommend using a computer for this.
 Once you are satisfied with your